- About YDS

 Laura Nasrallah

-Laura Nasrallah’s research and teaching bring together New Testament and early Christian literature with the archaeological remains of the Mediterranean world, and often engage issues of colonialism, gender, race, status, and power.
+Laura Nasrallah’s research and teaching bring together New Testament and ancient Christian literature with the archaeological remains of the Mediterranean world, and often engage issues of colonialism, gender, race, status, and power.

-Her Archaeology and the Letters of Paul (Oxford University Press, 2019; paperback, 2021) focuses on reconstructing the social, economic, and religious contexts of those to whom Paul wrote, focusing on case studies in specific cities and regions.
+Archaeology and the Letters of Paul (Oxford University Press, 2019; paperback, 2021) focuses on reconstructing the social, economic, and religious contexts of those whom Paul and his co-writers addressed, focusing on case studies in specific cities and regions.
 It argues for a clear and different methodology in the use of archaeology in biblical studies, and its chapters attend to the themes of slavery, travel and hospitality, grief, poverty and abundance, as well as Paul’s pseudepigraphical and cultic afterlife.
-Christian Responses to Roman Art and Architecture: The Second-Century Church Amid the Spaces of Empire (Cambridge University Press, 2010) argues that early Christians such as the Justin, Tatian, Athenagoras, and Clement, in explicitly addressing Greeks and Romans are best understood when read in tandem with the archaeological remains of the Roman world.
-In this context, the nature and stakes of their arguments about justice, piety, paideia, and the divine image(s) become clearer.
-Her first book, An Ecstasy of Folly: Prophecy and Authority in Early Christianity, focuses on 1 Corinthians and on materials from the second- and third-century controversies over prophecy and the nature of the soul.
+Christian Responses to Roman Art and Architecture: The Second-Century Church Amid the Spaces of Empire (Cambridge University Press, 2010) argues that early Christian writings such as those of Justin, Tatian, Athenagoras, and Clement are best understood when read in tandem with the archaeological remains of the Roman world and in relation to the so-called Second Sophistic.
+These contexts clarify the nature and stakes of their arguments about justice, piety, paideia, and the divine image(s).
+Her first book, An Ecstasy of Folly: Prophecy and Authority in Early Christianity, focuses on 1 Corinthians and on materials from the second- and third-century controversies over prophecy and the nature of the soul, especially those connected with so-called Montanism.

 She is also co-editor, with Elisabeth Schüssler Fiorenza, of Prejudice and Christian Beginnings: Investigating Race, Gender, and Ethnicity in Early Christian Studies (Fortress Press, 2009); with Charalambos Bakirtzis and Steven J. Friesen, of From Roman to Early Christian Thessalonikē: Studies in Religion and Archaeology (Harvard University Press, 2010), and, with AnneMarie Luijendijk and Charalambos Bakirtzis, of From Roman to Early Christian Cyprus: Studies in Religion and Archaeology (Mohr Siebeck, 2020).
 In 2014, she conducted the online course module Early Christianity: The Letters of Paul, offered through HarvardX/edX.
 Materials from that course can be found on her Letters of Paul website.